 Kathryn and her husband, John, live in La Jolla and have two children, Alexandra and Adam.

-RUBEN RUIZ - Marketing & Development Coordinator
+RUBEN RUIZ - Development & Marketing Coordinator

-What do you feel you bring to ARTS?
+What do you like most about working at ARTS?
 I feel that I bring a deep understanding of how the magic of ARTS works in kids lives.
 Art and creativity have been saving graces in my life and I strive every day to pass along what I have learned.
 It is in the quiet moments, working one on one with a student, when I see a light come on in their eyes, that is when I feel most rewarded.
 The kids at ARTS amaze me every day with their trust, strength, resilience and generosity.

 JONES VON JONESTEIN – Visual Arts Department Head